 Phishing, and evidence showing that we’re more likely to click at certain times of day, such as just before lunch.

 Quality, as a reminder of the ever-present danger of mistaking quantity of information elicited with its quality.
 The former is useless if it is low in quality.

 Rapport, and evidence showing that alleged terrorists in police interviews respond to interviewers who demonstrate empathy and acceptance, and who allow the interviewee autonomy in their account.

 Strategic, use of evidence, and data showing that withholding evidence until after you’ve asked specific questions about it provides a useful tool for detecting deception as liars have to continuously change their story.

-Timeline technique, a structured debriefing method from Lorraine Hope that has been shown to increase the amount and detail of information about who did what, when, and with whom – see the CREST website for a guide to the Timeline Technique.
+Timeline technique, a structured debriefing method from Lorraine Hope that has been shown to increase the amount and detail of information about who did what, when, and with whom – see the Timeline Technique.

 Undergraduates, which is still the group studied in most research on information elicitation.
 This is unfortunate, as recent research suggests common techniques do not work as well with interviewees of different ages and cultures.

 Volunteering information, often known as self-disclosure, which when used carefully can encourage the disclosure of information in others.

 Window, which is one thing that work on ‘priming’ shows can encourage disclosure when left open.
 The work shows that our behaviour is moderated by the context in which we find ourselves, so lots of cues to openness encourages cooperation.

 XSens, a technology that enables full-body motion tracking that has been used to allow investigators to watch back their behaviour when eliciting information from others.
 It has also proven more effective than the polygraph at identifying liars.